symplely/uv-ffi/README.md

 All `functions/methods/classes` have there original **Libuv** _documentation_, _signatures_ embedded in DOC-BLOCKS.

-For deeper usage understanding, see the online [book](https://nikhilm.github.io/uvbook/index.html) for a full tutorial overview.
+For deeper usage understanding, see [An Introduction to libuv](https://codeahoy.com/learn/libuv/toc/).

 The following functions are present in _Windows_ `.dll`, but not in Linux _Ubuntu 20.04_ `.so`, getting `FFI\Exception: Failed resolving C function`.
 Could be CI build issue or wrong header parsing.
 Currently just focusing on Windows, the original `ext-uv` has issues of concern that needs to be fixed first.